6 things to know about Vols game against Mississippi State

 KNOXVILLE, Tenn.
-(WATE) – Tennessee will look to get their first conference win of the season as they take on Mississippi State University on Saturday.
+(WATE) – Tennessee will look to get its first conference win of the season when the Vols take on Mississippi State University on Saturday.

 Here’s what you need to know before attending the game: